 How do you find, hire and keep high-performing professionals in the nonprofit sector?

-The average fundraiser stays in her position less than two years, and yet non-management staff members require a full year to become fully functioning and add value to an organization.
-In a recent AHP webinar, Deborah Legrove and Robert Baker acknowledged the top talent recruitment issues facing Canadian development leaders and shared how to address the problem by making it a priority within organizations.
+The average fundraiser stays in their position less than two years, and yet non-management staff members require a year to become fully functioning and add value to an organization.
+Hiring is never easy, but nonprofit development leaders face distinct challenges.
+Here are some ideas for how to address recruitment and retention in the nonprofit setting by making it a priority within organizations.

-4 common reasons people leave or decline nonprofit jobs:
+Common reasons people leave or decline nonprofit jobs

-- Fit: Legrove often hears, “I don’t feel comfortable here,” or, “I don’t feel like I’m adding value.”
+- Fit: This is commonly expressed in statements like "I don’t feel comfortable here” or “I don’t feel like I’m adding value.”

-- Lack of advancement: Baker noted that flat management structures in Canadian nonprofits often mean a lack of challenges for employees.
+- Lack of advancement: Flat management structures in smaller nonprofits, including many development shops in Canada, often mean a lack of challenges for employees.

 - Passion: Employees, especially millennials, are eager to work for a cause they believe in and will leave if your mission does not resonate with them.

-- Compensation: Nonprofits generally have difficulty competing with the for-profit sector in competitive salaries.
+- Compensation: Nonprofits generally have difficulty competing with the for-profit sector to provide competitive salaries.

-- Add value outside of salaries.
-Use the examples below as a springboard for redesigning your compensation packages.
+Use the examples below as a springboard for redesigning your compensation packages with perks beyond monetary compensation that drive loyalty.

 - Reasonable vacation: Offer three weeks of vacation to start.
 Managers should be given four weeks.